MinBZK/nl-wallet/README.md

 #### Flutter

+To install Flutter follow this [installation guide](https://flutter.dev/docs/get-started/install).
+You can validate your initial setup by running `flutter doctor`.

+**Easily manage your local Flutter version using: Flutter Version Manager (FVM)** FVM is a simple CLI to manage Flutter SDK versions per project.
+It enables fast switching between Flutter versions and pin them to your Flutter project.
+When using FVM; all Flutter related command need to be prefixed with `fvm`, e.g. `fvm flutter run`.

+_Optional step:_
+To install FVM follow this [installation guide](https://fvm.app/docs/getting_started/installation).
-For help getting started with Flutter development, view the  [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.
-You can validate your setup by running `flutter doctor` after the installation.
+You can validate your initial setup by running `fvm flutter doctor` after the installations.
+Hit [Y]es when asked to install the pinned Flutter version defined in [fvm_config.json](wallet_app/.fvm/fvm_config.json).

+Note that FVM only pins the Flutter version for local development, not the CI pipelines.

 #### Rust